ludvikjerabek/Template-Metaprogramming-with-CPP/README.md

 # Template Metaprogramming with C++ with GCC/Clang fixed

 ####  Fixed Example Code
-Chapter 1
+Chapter 1 - Completed
-Chapter 2
+Chapter 2 - Completed
-Chapter 3
+Chapter 3 - Completed
-Chapter 4 - Almost Completed
+Chapter 4 - Completed
+Chapter 5 - In Progress
+Chapter 6 - In Progress
+Chapter 7 - In Progress
+Chapter 8 - In Progress
+Chapter 9 - In Progress

 Every chapter is broken down into sections showing page numbers.
 If there was sample code that is not in book, it's marked nib instead of page number or range.